-Axillary sweating or excessive armpit sweating as an isolated type of excessive sweating presents surgeons a somewhat complicated and difficult issue.
-The sweat glands in the armpit area are made of two types of sweat glands; Apocrine and Eccrine glands.
+Axillary sweating or excessive armpit sweating as an isolated type of excessive sweating can present surgeons with a complicated or difficult issue.
+The sweat glands in the armpit area are made up of two types of sweat glands; the Apocrine and the Eccrine glands.

-Based on his extensive experience Dr. Reisfeld believes that a very thorough explanation is needed in order to help people suffering from excessive armpit sweating.
+Based on his extensive experience, Dr. Reisfeld believes that a very thorough explanation is needed in order to help people suffering from excessive armpit sweating.
 He believes that a better understanding can also help with their options, including a surgical one.

 Surgical Solution for Excessive Armpit Sweating

-It should be understood that isolated surgical procedures for excessive armpit sweating provide great results but almost never provide a 100% solution.
-There are basically three main surgical methods to stop excessive armpit sweating.
-In the past excision of the skin in the armpit area provided a solution but it was associated with scarring and sometimes slight movement limitations.
-Even with this method the success rate was never 100%.
-The next method which is called axillary suction currettage provides an equal success rate to the older excisional method, but with an improved recovery.
-This procedure also has the benefit of extremely small scars and no loss of the hair bearing area.
+It should be understood that isolated surgical procedures for excessive armpit sweating provide great results.
+However, this is not a 100% solution.
+There are two main surgical methods to help stop excessive armpit sweating.
+In the past, excision of the skin in the armpit area has been used as a solution.
+However, this procedure was associated with scarring and sometimes slight movement limitations.
+Even with this method, the success rate was never 100%.
+The other method, known as axillary suction curettage, provides an equal success rate to the older excisional method, but with an improved recovery.
+This procedure also has the benefit of extremely small scars, and no loss of the hair in the underarm area.

 Axillary Hyperhidrosis (Armpit Sweating) – Why ETS is not recommended:

 In some isolated axillary hyperhidrosis cases, there can be some uncertainty about the exact location of the ganglia responsible for the isolated axillary hyperhidrosis.
 It is for this reason, that Dr. Reisfeld does not recommend endoscopic thoracic sympathectomy for targeting a specific location within the sympathetic chain to control axillary hyperhidrosis.